 Mountain bike enthusiasts now have a bespoke riding and training facilities in the virtual center of Pretoria!
-The new XCOSA Bike Park, Voortrekker Monument has been developed over the past 2 years and is regarded as one of the top mountain bike cross country Olympic (XCO) destinations in the country.
+The new XCOSA Bike Park, Voortrekker Monument has been developed over the past few years and is regarded as one of the top mountain bike cross country Olympic (XCO) destinations in the country.
 The Bike Park has to date played host for top level mountain bike events ranging from a UCI XCO World Cup, a national XCO Cup, provincial XCO events and our own XCOSA development series.
-The Voortrekker Monument’s licensed restaurant and deli offers the best, ablution facilities are impeccable and our picnic areas, with proper, clean barbecue facilities cater for all sized groups.
+The Voortrekker Monument’s licensed restaurant and delhi offers the best, ablution facilities are impeccable and our picnic areas, with proper, clean barbecue facilities cater for all sized groups.

 The XCOSA Bike Park, Voortrekker Monument caters for all level riders and especially for mountain bikers needing typical XCO-type exposure for preparation.
 There are currently 6 color coded tracks, offering increasing physical and technical demand.
 Tracks are also rated with the new BSF grading system, indicating “B”ike impact, “S”kills requirements and “F”itness demands of each part of the route.
 The various routes can also easily be linked together for long rides (in excess of 2 hours).
 Formal XCO simulation training sessions take place on a weekly bases - just contact us for detail - these sessions range from conditioning sessions to skills sessions and more …